Ratakor/ubik/README.md

 - Add a checklist/roadmap
 - Move tty and drivers out of kernel space
 - Replace json with zon
+- Replace ArrayList(Unmanaged) with HashMap where needed
+- Replace unreachable with @panic
 - Provide compatibility with Linux ABI
 - Support RISC-V64, aarch64 and x86_64
 - Replace limine with a custom bootloader?